 1.- The UE sends a SIP MESSAGE request to IMS.

-2. The P-CSCF requests the creation of a new "Individual Application Session Context" resource with the intention of retrieval the access network information.
+2. The P-CSCF requests the creation of a new "Individual Application Session Context" resource by invoking the Npcf_PolicyAuthorization_Subscribe service operation with the intention of requesting the access network information.
 The P-CSCF sends an HTTP POST request message to the PCF.

 2a.
 The P-CSCF requests the establishment of a new Diameter Rx session with the intention of retrieval the access network information.
 The P-CSCF sends a Diameter AAR command to the PCF.